20k/geodesic_raytracing/README.md

 # What features does this support?

-This tool can also do redshift visualisations, has the ability to dynamically modify metric parameters at runtime, and you can attach the camera to a geodesic (ie a lightray) to fly through a wormhole
+This tool can also do redshift visualisations, has the ability to dynamically modify metric parameters at runtime, and you can attach the camera to a geodesic to fly through a wormhole or fall into a black hole

 Arbitrary metrics can also be added easily in javascript, including complex valued functions.
 See ./scripts for examples of this.
 The steam workshop is also supported, if you own this on steam (it'll be free!)